InlandRevenue/Gateway_Services-Access/Identity and Access/Mutual Authentication and Cipher Support.md

 #### Your action and by when?

-* DSP’s that support only the TLS1.2 protocol are very unlikely to be affected by the enablement of TLS1.3, but IR urges DSPs in this position to begin investigating an upgrade path to support TLS 1.3 by 31 December 2022 (20+ Months).
+* DSP’s that support only the TLS1.2 protocol are very unlikely to be affected by the enablement of TLS1.3, but IR urges DSPs in this position to begin investigating an upgrade path to support TLS 1.3 by 31 December 2022.

 ##	Deprecating TLS 1.2 Ciphers - Changing 31 March and 31 December 2022